 Route : 8-10 days’ tour from New Delhi, Jaipur, Sawai Madhopur, Chittorgarh, Udaipur, Jaisalmer, Jodhpur, Bharatpur and Agra.

-It is India’s oldest luxury train and travelling aboard the Palace on Wheels will immediately transport you to an era of grandeur reflecting a rich, royal past.
+It is India’s oldest luxury train and traveling aboard the Palace on Wheels will immediately transport you to an era of grandeur reflecting a rich, royal past.
 Indulge in the gracious hospitality from luxurious accommodation to fine dining and be seduced by the efficient staff dressed in their traditional ethnic livery.
 The tour will leave you spellbound as you traverse across Rajasthan’s vivid landscapes along with a trip to the Royal heritage site of the Taj Mahal.
 The Palace on Wheels runs from September to April and it is advisable to book in advance.

 5. Ranikhet Express